francesco-saponaro/Le-nuvole-website/README.md

     * The project uses Hover.css, a collection of CSS3 powered hover effects

 ## Testing
+### HTML validator
+* The validator displayed the "section lacks heading" warning in the "Home" and "Media" page.
+Added an h2 in both.
+* All 3 HTML pages have successfully passed the validator
+### CSS validator
+* CSS diplayed the "-webkit-background-size, -moz-background-size and -0-background-size is an unknown vendor extension" warning on my "hero-image", I have removed the properties
+* CSS has successfully passed the validator
+### Manual testing
 1. Navigation bar
     1. When I click on the navigation bar title I am redirected to the home page
     2. When I click on the "home" navigation bar link I am redirected to the home page